ixartz/Next-js-Boilerplate/README.md

 ### Set up remote database

 The project uses DrizzleORM, a type-safe ORM that is compatible with PostgreSQL, SQLite, and MySQL databases.
-By default, the project is configured to seamlessly work with PostgreSQL, and you have the flexibility to choose any PostgreSQL database provider of your choice.
+By default, the project is configured to work with Supabase.

 ### Translation (i18n) setup